camunda/camunda-docs/docs/self-managed/connectors-deployment/connectors-configuration.md

 ### Outbound Connector config

-The Connector Runtime uses the `<default>` tenant for Outbound Connector related features.
+The Connector Runtime uses the `<default>` tenant for outbound Connector related features.
 If support for a different tenant or multiple tenants should be enabled, the tenants need to be configured individually using the following environment variables.

-If you want to use Outbound Connectors for a single tenant that is different from the `<default>` tenant you can specify a different default tenant id using:
+If you want to use outbound Connectors for a single tenant that is different from the `<default>` tenant you can specify a different default tenant id using:

 ```bash